Hect0rius/PHP-PortableExecutable/README.md

 These scripts have only been tested on Linux/Ubuntu, I dont have a windows pc at hand, so any amendments please push any changes for windows and mac !

 # [ Features ]
-The features include full support for reading and nearly complete writing PE images, both in higher endian and lower (Ive only seen lower endian so far)
+The features include full support for reading and writing PE images, both in higher endian and lower (Ive only seen lower endian so far)

 # [ Examples ]